ember-learn/ember-blog/source/2019-08-16-ember-3-12-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.12
 The 3.12.0 release is an Ember.js Long-Term Support candidate.
 In six weeks, the 3.12.x series will become the latest LTS release and six weeks after that the 3.4 LTS branch will no longer receive bugfix patches.
+LTS versions allow teams to upgrade less frequently while still getting support from the Ember project and the wider ecosystem.

 For more information about Ember's LTS policies, see the [announcement blog post](http://emberjs.com/blog/2016/02/25/announcing-embers-first-lts.html) and [builds page](http://emberjs.com/builds/).